 The 2010 FYR Report found that hydraulic capture was incomplete in the former operations area and possibly also in the City Dump burn pit area.
-IP collected groundwater and soil samples in summer 2012 on the eastern edge of OU1 to evaluate contaminant plume capture in this area, and in winter 2012-2013 to define the extent of the dissolved contaminant plume at the City Dump burn pit.
-IP is also generating a new ground water model under the oversight of the EPA and its partners to evaluate the overall effectiveness of the groundwater extraction and treatment system.
+IP collected groundwater and soil samples between 2012 and 2014 to evaluate contaminant plume capture in these areas, and will sample porewater in the channel connecting Pike Bay and Cass Lake in spring 2015.
+IP is also generating a new ground water model under the oversight of EPA and its agency partners to evaluate the overall effectiveness of the groundwater extraction and treatment system.

 Success StoryDuring the past 9 years, the level of effort on this site has been very high from EPA, state and Tribal regulators, the local community, and the potentially responsible parties.
 Removal actions and interim remedial actions have been taken to reduce health risks to the local residents while EPA works to select a final cleanup remedy.

 Congressional InterestCongressman James Oberstar and Senator Klobuchar have maintained an interest in the St. Regis site.
 State Representative John Persell is the Superfund Coordinator for the Leech Lake Band of Ojibwe.
-Staff from Senator Al Franken’s office requested information on the Human Health and Ecological Risk Assessment in November 2012, and requested additional information in August 2013.
+Staff from Senator Al Franken’s office requested information on the Human Health and Ecological Risk Assessment in November 2012, and requested additional information from EPA in August 2013.

 The city of Cass Lake zoned the former operations area and much of the adjacent properties as commercial/industrial in January 2006.
 The surrounding residential properties are zoned residential.
-In 2012, Cass Lake announced a draft plan to redevelop the city-owned property on the site.
-In December 2013, the PRPs informed EPA of a tentative plan to prepare 5 acres of the site for a propane distribution facility.
+On October 8, 2014, the city of Cass Lake adopted a comprehensive plan establishing the city’s goals and priorities in redeveloping site properties.

 ContactsRemedial Project Manager, U.S. EPA